harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 3. check what role the morphs that have been isolated have in other forms
 4. check that the isolated morphs are in fact morphs in that they are “minimum”

+## Word classes
+Traditional (classical) grammar attempts to classify words based on their function.
+More on that in the section about syntax, especially under "Types of POS".

 ## Typology (based on morphology)

 Languages are grouped into categories based on morphology: